Natalie Decker: Other racing

 On January 30 and 31, 2018, Decker tested a LMP3 sports car at Sebring International Raceway.
 The car was fielded by longtime Decker family friend Tony Ave.
-Ave wanted her to drive his car after he was impressed by her performance in the 2017 Road America ARCA race, where she finished 7th, which was her best finish of the season.
+Ave wanted her to drive his car after he was impressed by her performance in the 2017 Road America ARCA race, where she finished seventh, which was her best finish of the season.
 In 2019, Decker is scheduled to race in five events for Ave's Trans Am team.
 She finished ninth in his TA car at Sebring International Raceway.

 Decker was among the preliminary participants for the 2019 W Series.
 After making the initial cut from 55 drivers to 28, she did not survive the next round of cuts.
 Decker was scheduled to make her Trans-Am SGT class debut at Road Atlanta with Ave Motorsports in November 2020, but was forced to miss the race after testing positive for COVID-19.

 In 2021, Decker raced several times for Ave in the Trans-Am Series.
 She took the SGT pole position in March at the Charlotte Roval and finished second in the race.
 She also finished second at Watkins Glen.
 She won the race at the Circuit of the Americas and won the SGT ProAm Challenge Title.

 Personal life

 Decker is the cousin of sisters Paige and Claire Decker (daughters of Allen Decker).
 Her father is Chuck Decker, the former owner of the Eagle River Derby Track, which hosts the World Championship Snowmobile Derby.
 The Track was sold in August 2018 and is now called the World Championship Derby Complex.

 The Decker family was prominent in snowmobile racing in the 1970s and 1980s; four Decker brothers raced snowmobiles including Allen Decker, a factory rider for Bombardier (and onetime teammate to Jacques Villeneuve), and Natalie's father Chuck, who won the 1987 World Championship Derby race at Eagle River.
 The Deckers also raced snowmobiles alongside the family of Danica Patrick.
 Sue Decker, Natalie's aunt, introduced Patrick's parents.

-On September 29, 2019, Decker revealed that she suffers from rheumatoid arthritis, which she was first diagnosed with at the age of two.
+On September 29, 2019, Decker revealed that she has rheumatoid arthritis, which she was first diagnosed with at the age of two.

 In December 2022, Decker got engaged to fellow NASCAR driver Derek Lemke (who would make his Truck Series debut for Reaume Brothers Racing in 2023).
 Decker and Lemke got married on New Year's Eve in 2023.

 On August 14, 2024, Decker announced that she was expecting her first child.
 In February 2025, Decker gave birth to her first child, a son named Levi.
 She later stated that she had experienced complications during the delivery.
 Approximately six months after giving birth, she competed in the NASCAR Xfinity Series at Daytona International Speedway.